Skyge/WordWorthGold/README.md

-# Ballot - DAPP Tutorial
-This migrates all of the frontend code of this tutorial to use ReactJS, Es6, & Webpack
+# This is a demo for showing, do not use in actual production.

 ## Getting Started
 ```